Designing a simple part

 Open a new document

-Start Dune 3D and create a new document.
+Start Dune 3D and create a New Document.

-Though not strictly required, you can turn off all workplanes but the XY one to reduce clutter by switching to the “References” group and turning them off.
+by switching to the “References” group and turning them off.

 _images/part-ref-workplanes.png